Stock Investment Tips for Beginners

 2. Know the fundamentals

 Buying shares of a stock confers partial ownership of a corporation and potentially a slice of the company's earnings.
-That's one reason it's important for market beginners to wrap their heads around fundamental metrics such as revenue and basic earnings per share (EPS), which is a rough measurement of the amount of a company's profit that can be allocated to one share of its stock.
+That's one reason it's important for new traders to wrap their heads around fundamental metrics like revenue and basic earnings per share (EPS)—a rough measurement of a company's profit per outstanding stock share.

-Publicly traded companies typically report earnings and other financial information including EPS every quarter.
-So, for any stock you're considering, it's a good idea to check the company's recent earnings history and compare that to analyst expectations.
+Publicly traded companies typically report earnings and other financial information like EPS every quarter.
+So for any stock being considered, it's a good idea to check the company's recent earnings history and compare that to analyst expectations.
 Does the company have a track record of beating or falling short of EPS forecasts?
 Also, check the calendar to see when the company reports quarterly results next.

 3. Use technical indicators to spot trends

 Stock market beginners can apply similar practices to see what direction a stock has been moving and where it might be going.
-One handy tool to help identify trends combines the 30-day simple moving average (a stock's average closing price over the past 30 days) with the 10-day exponential moving average (which assigns greater weighting to more recent data).
+One way to help identify trends is by combining the 30-day simple moving average (a stock's average closing price over the past 30 days) with the 10-day exponential moving average (which assigns greater weighting to more recent trading data).

 If, for example, a stock is above both its 30-day simple moving average and its 10-day exponential moving average, technical traders typically consider this a very strong trend.